-You don’t have to list your ten favorites in any order, or even name them – just numbers will do.
+You don’t have to list your ten favorites in any order; just pick up to ten images.
 (The numbers are in the captions underneath the photographs.
 Also, you can click on the images to see them larger.)
-Once the votes are in I’ll post the top ten or twelve on this blog, and submit the final group to Jim Goldstein’s blog project, where he’ll be showcasing the best images of the year from over 300 photographers.
+Once the votes are in I’ll post the top ten or twelve on this blog.

 — Michael Frye